One of the First Street Photographers in Toronto

-Families walking through the city
+People walking through the city

 Workers heading to factories

-Horse-drawn wagons rattling down cobblestone streets
+Horse-drawn wagons on cobblestone streets

 In many ways, he was doing what we now call street photography, long before the term even existed.